Anarion-zuo/GitBook_Algorithm/design-and-analysis-of-algorithms.md

 #### Banic

 Pick the pivot x to be the first of the last element of the array, with equal probability.
-Do partition based on that given x on $O(n)​$ time.
+Do partition based on that given x on $O(n)$ time.
 The worst case, as before, is to sort a reversely arranged array and one part of the partition result has no element, where the time complexity is:
 $$
 T(n)=T(0)+T(n-1)+\theta(n)=\theta(n^2)
 $$